loloicci/ott-tree-enchantment/README.rst

  ott-tree-enchant
 ##################

-Patch for making tex tree generated with ott beautiful.
+Patches for making tex tree generated with ott beautiful.